 Scalp micropigmentation cost varies based on how much hair loss each individual has suffered, how much area needs to be covered with our follicle replications, and how experienced & skilled the artist is.
-Micropigmentation is the most efficient, effective, and affordable solution on the planet for balding men, and at FULL, we do our best to make our procedure available to everyone.
+Micropigmentation is the most efficient, effective, and affordable solution on the planet for balding men/women, and at FULL, we do our best to make our procedure available to everyone.
 We have spent many years perfecting the art of SMP, and take pride in the fact that we can now replicate your hair follicle almost perfectly.
 Although we cannot provide exact costs as every client has a unique scalp with unique requirements, we can give you a very good idea of which range and scale you may fall into.
 If you'd prefer to know the exact cost, please email us some clear photos of your scalp, or give us a call to setup a free consultation (in person or via facetime).

 The Smartest & Most Affordable Hair Loss Solution

 When you consider any investment, it’s always critical to look at the long term.
-And the truth is this: Over the course of 30 years, hair systems and transplants can easily pluck over $100,000 from your wallet.
+And the truth is this: over the course of 30 years, hair systems, products, and transplants can easily pluck over $100,000 from your wallet.
 Concealers and drugs aren’t much better, usually costing you $18,000-$62,000 over the same period.
-Scalp Micro Pigmentation is not only more attractive as a hair loss solution, but as an investment.
-In fact, at an average cost of just $2,500-$5,000 over 30 years, FULL’s highly effective brand of SMP is only about half as expensive over the long term as paying for regular haircuts.
+Scalp Micropigmentation is not only more attractive as a hair loss solution, but as an investment.
+In fact, at an average cost of just $4,500, FULL’s highly effective brand of SMP is much less expensive over the long term than paying for regular haircuts.
 This is the best investment you'll ever make, an investment in your appearance and self-confidence.

 How much does the procedure cost?

 The cost of your procedure depends on what you need exactly and how much SMP you need done.
-It is ultimately decided by how many hours of session time you require and how much ink is necessary, and any other special requirements you may have (scars, alopecia, sifting through hair).
+It is ultimately decided by how many hours of session time you require and how much pigment is necessary for your particular scalp, and any other special requirements you may have (scars, alopecia, sifting through hair).
 Every scalp is different.
-The average client with thinning hair on top and perhaps a receding hairline, can expect to pay around $3500 (USD).
-Most clients fit this category.
+The average client with thinning hair on top and perhaps a receding hairline, can expect to pay around $4500 (USD).
+Many clients fit this category or close to it.
 Even those with intact hairlines usually require the same session time to recover lost density.
-Use $3500 (USD) as an average guide, and allow some fluctuation depending on your personal requirements.
+Use $4500 as an average guide, and allow some fluctuation depending on your personal requirements.
 The price is likely to be reduced if your hair loss is less advanced: if you have full density but need a slight reconstruction of your hairline or if you just need to fill in an area on your crown.
-The price will increase if you have scars to conceal, alopecia to camouflage, or a massive area to fill in.
+The price will increase if you have scars to conceal, alopecia to camouflage, hair to sift through, or a massive area to fill in.